department-of-veterans-affairs/VA-Micropurchase-Repo/2018-04-27_API_Outreach/Deliverables/Discovery-Readout.md

 -   Accuracy, reliability of dataset

--   “The hard thing with OPM is when we put our stamp of approval on something, it has to be government wide and it carries this weight that maybe it doesn’t maybe if you’re just playing with something or prototyping and want to see how it goes.
+-   “The hard thing with Agency Partner X is when we put our stamp of approval on something, it has to be government wide and it carries this weight that maybe it doesn’t maybe if you’re just playing with something or prototyping and want to see how it goes.
 We don’t have that level of flexibility.
 It would need to be vetted that it’s actually really useful for Veterans, and it needs to be complete, that it would match up with our competencies and other large datasets that we have.”
 (20:40)

 -   Trust in data source